Office Visits: Meriter Specialty Clinic 202 S. Park Street, Level 2 Madison, WI 53715

-Meriter Digestive Health Center (procedures) 202 S. Park Street, Level B Madison, WI 53715 Screening colonoscopy appointments often accommodated within two weeks.
+Procedures: Meriter Digestive Health Center 202 S. Park Street, Level B Madison, WI 53715 Screening colonoscopy appointments may be accommodated within two weeks.

 Endoscopic Retrograde Cholangiopancreatography (ERCP) is a procedure that combines the use of endoscopy and fluoroscopy to diagnose and treat conditions of the bile ducts, including gallstones, inflammatory strictures (scars), leaks (from trauma and surgery) and cancer.

 Esophageal manometry provides diagnostic information about the motility of the esophagus and is useful in the evaluation of swallowing disorders, GERD and non-cardiac chest pain.
-The procedure usually takes 1-2 hours.
+The procedure typically takes 1-2 hours.

 Fecal bacteriotherapy offers advanced treatment for those with chronic, recurrent Clostridium Difficile (C. Diff) infection and who have failed multiple attempts at conventional antibiotic treatment.
 The therapy involves placing fecal matter from a donor, living outside of the patient's home, inside the intestine of the patient via enema.
 The transplant offers a means to restore the normal microbiota in the intestines providing a cure to C. Diff within hours or a few days.